cairis-platform/cairis/_posts/2015-12-22-examples_in_action.md

 ### [Exemplars]({{ site.baseurl }}/exemplars.html)

 These exemplify complete systems.
-The exemplars provided are based on [a data grid for neuroscience research]({{ site.baseurl }}/NeuroGrid.html) where different stakeholders have different ideas about security requirements, and [a fictitious water company]({{ site.baseurl }}/ACME_Water.html).
+The exemplars provided included [a data grid for neuroscience research]({{ site.baseurl }}/NeuroGrid.html) where different stakeholders have different ideas about security requirements.
+They also include [a fictitious water company]({{ site.baseurl }}/ACME_Water.html) that needs to face up to new cybersecurity threats.

-At the footer of each example page is a link to a complete CAIRIS model file.
+Each example page includes a link to a complete CAIRIS model file.

 These examples are not contrived.
 The [NeuroGrid exemplar]({{ site.baseurl }}/NeuroGrid.html) was created based on data collected from people working on the actual [NeuroGrid project](http://gtr.rcuk.ac.uk/project/C86DB105-5E52-4F37-BF3B-12A3500EB713).
 The [ACME Water]({{ site.baseurl }}/ACME_Water.html) exemplar was based on interview, observations, and a security analysis carried out on a real (albeit anonymised) water company.
 You can read more about this analysis [here](http://www.shamalfaily.com/wp-content/papercite-data/pdf/fafl113.pdf)